 |Sneh (love)||Vatsalya (affection)|

-Alamban Vibhaav (Releasing Trigger): The person that arouses the Sthayi Bhaav is called a Alamban Vibhaav (releasign trigger).
+Alamban Vibhaav (Releasing Trigger): The person that arouses the Sthayi Bhaav is called an Alamban Vibhaav (releasing trigger).

-Uddipan Vibhav (Stimulating Trigger): The object that enhances or aggravates the sentiment is call Uddipan VIbhaav (Stimulating Trigger).
+Uddipan Vibhav (Stimulating Trigger): The object that enhances or aggravates the sentiment is called Uddipan VIbhaav (Stimulating Trigger).

 The efforts and actions taken by a person once their Sthayi Bhaav (latent sentiments) are aroused are referred to as Aubhaav (Experiences).